In the shadow of the duopoly, media rivals are becoming allies - Digiday

 Ad buyers say they’re receptive to these partnerships — the Condé Nast-Vox-NBCU partnership already has four advertisers, which it wouldn’t identify because they’re not live yet.
 But scale isn’t enough.
 The Condé Nast-Vox-NBCU partnership has scale, but it’s the data targeting and measurement, plus high-quality content and brand-safe environments that put it over the top.

 “[Spire]’s a critical component that makes it incrementally more valuable,” said Christine Peterson, digital investment lead for Mindshare North America, which is reviewing Concert for a number of clients.
-“When it’s well-thought out and incorporates, then it does belong in a competitive landscape closer to the duopoly.
+“When it’s well-thought out and incorporates data, then it does belong in a competitive landscape closer to the duopoly.
 If it’s purely about scale, I can find it somewhere else and at a lower price.”

 Buyers were also quick to note that publisher partnerships are not new, they just seem to be more official and planned out these days.
 Media agencies also have a long history of pooling different publishers together for ad campaigns.